raylee/tldr-sh-client/README.md

 		$ tldr -p linux tar
 ```

-The client caches a copy of all pages and the index locally under
+The client caches a copy of all pages and the index locally under `~/.tldr/cache` (or the `cache` folder in the directory you put `tldr.sh`) by default.
-~/.tldr.

 By default, the cached copies will expire in 14 days.

+# Notes

+You need at least ether `wget` or `curl`.
+The last appear to be faster.

+Note that the script `tldr.sh` is a POSIX-compliant script.
+This means you can run it with any POSIX shell like `sh`, `dash`, `ksh`, `zsh`, `bash`...

+`tldr.sh` is also portable.
+No matter where you drop the file/its folder or from where you execute it, tldr will works and create/use its cache folder from its directory.

 # Contributing